 Why transitions matter more than changes

-What are the differences between the two?
+What are the differences?

-Changes involve places, things, events, transactions, and hierarchies.
+Changes involve places, things, transactions, events, and hierarchies.

-Transitions are about meanings, relationships, and stories.
+Transitions are about meaning, identity, relationships, and stories.

 Changes are visible, tangible.